First Day of School in the EcoVillages

 Is the school accredited?
 The Ministry of Education certified the school in 2018.
 Since then, students proudly wear the blue uniform reserved for “National Schools” communicating to all that these children are receiving a quality education.

 Is the school financially self-sufficient?
-From the beginning, the founding partners in Haiti and Atlanta set financial self-sufficiency as the goal.
 Accreditation by the Ministry of Education obligates the national government to fund the school.
 In theory, this ensures the financial self-sufficiency of the school.
-However, today’s reality is that the national government is not functional, some would say nonexistent.
+However, today’s reality is that the national government is not functional.
 It has no funds to allocate, leaving schools without government support.
 Many schools have closed.

 Who funds the school?
 Until the government gets back on its feet, the Atlanta EcoVillage School, supported by MPP, its Haitian partner, keeps the school open through annual fundraising.

 What good is national accreditation?
-Although accreditation has not led to financial self-sufficiency, it has opened the door to food donations from the U.N. and hoped-for support from other NGOs such as World Vision, which funded construction of a suitable toilet building.
+Although accreditation has not led to financial self-sufficiency, it has opened the door to food donations from the U.N. and support from other NGOs.

 This is my school.
 This is your school.
 This is the School in the EcoVillages.
 This video tells the story of the school in 2017.